skhabiri/skhabiri.github.io/_posts/2021-02-02-Hyperparameter Tuning in Neural Networks.md

 best_NN = grid.best_estimator_.model
 best_NN.history.history
 ```
+Next we'll show how to use Tensorboard to archive the data and examine the effect of hyperparameters on its metrics.
-### Hyperparameter tuning with the HParams dashboard in TensorBoard
+### 2) Hyperparameter tuning with the HParams dashboard in TensorBoard
 You will notice quickly that managing the results of all the experiments you are running becomes challenging.
 Which set of parameters did the best?
 Are my results today different than my results yesterday?
 Although we use Ipython Notebooks to work, the format is not well suited to logging experimental results. **Experiment tracking frameworks** such as [Comet.ml](https://www.comet.ml) and [Weights and Biases](https://wandb.ai), and [TensorBoard's Hyperparameter Dashboard](https://www.tensorflow.org/tensorboard/hyperparameter_tuning_with_hparams) help tracking experiments, store the results, and the code associated with those experiments.
 Experimental results can also be readily visualized to see changes in performance across any metric we care about.
 Data is sent to the tool as each epoch is completed, so we can also see if the model is converging.

 HParams works with TensorBoard, which provides an *Experiment Tracking Framework* to manage the tuning work including the parameter set data, date, and metric results.
 As a first step we need to define hyperparameters and score metrics.